jupyter/accessibility/docs/funding/README.md

 ## Want to collaborate on a proposal?

 Sustained funding is critical to maintaining `jupyter`'s accessibility.
-Please contact  xxxxx if you want to explore funding in project jupyter.
+Please contact  us on Github if you want to explore funding in Project Jupyter.